JPReding/FantasyFootball/_posts/2019-09-05-week-1-preview.md

 ---
 layout: post
 author: Jonathan
-description: Preview Edition
+description: Anything is Possible
-title: Week 1 Preview
+title: "Preview: Week 1"
 ---
 Everyone has high hopes.
 How will it all shake out?